 AFFF was developed in the late-1960s as an extinguishing agent for flammable liquid fires such as those caused by jet fuel.
 AFFF has a unique ability to form a layer of aqueous film over burning fuel to extinguish the fire and prevent reignition.
 This ability is dependent upon PFAS foaming agents, which do not easily break down when exposed to extreme heat.
 The FAA has ordered certificated airports supporting air carrier operations, such as the Jackson Hole Airport, to use AFFF that meets the stringent United States military specification MIL-F-24385F for aircraft fire emergencies.
 AFFF must contain PFAS to meet the current MIL-F-24385F specification.

-The U.S. Environmental Protection Agency (EPA) has established a lifetime health advisory of 70 ppt (parts per trillion) for PFOA and PFOS (two compounds in PFAS) in drinking water based on the agency’s assessment of the latest peer-reviewed science.
-Although the health advisory is non-enforceable and non-regulatory, it provides the best currently available reference value for state agencies and other public health officials in evaluating PFAS concentrations in drinking water.
+The U.S. Environmental Protection Agency (EPA) had established a lifetime health advisory of 70 ppt (parts per trillion) for PFOA and PFOS (two compounds in PFAS) in drinking water based on the agency’s assessment of the peer-reviewed science.
+Although the health advisory was non-enforceable and non-regulatory, it provided the best available reference value for state agencies and other public health officials in evaluating PFAS concentrations in drinking water.

-The following explanations may help you understand the terminology and science behind the health advisory.
+The following explanations may help you understand the terminology and science behind the original health advisory.

 -What is a lifetime exposure?
 A lifetime health advisory is derived for an adult (> 21 years old or a 176-lb adult), and assumes daily exposure over a period of an average lifetime (approximately 70 years).
 For PFAS, one would have to drink eight glasses of water per day containing more than 70ppt PFAS for 70 years to exceed the LHA.